 Zendesk has a number of competitors in this space, from public companies like Hubspot (NYSE:HUBS) and Salesforce (NYSE:CRM) to private companies like Intercom.

-As you can see below, Zendesk's revenue growth has been very strong over the last year, growing from quarterly revenue of $318.2 million, to $407.2 million.
+As you can see below, Zendesk's revenue growth has been strong over the last two years, growing from quarterly revenue of $261.9 million in Q3 FY2020, to $416.8 million.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Zendesk's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 79.6% in Q2.
+Zendesk's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 80.9% in Q3.

-That means that for every $1 in revenue the company had $0.79 left to spend on developing new products, marketing & sales and the general administrative overhead.
-Despite the recent drop, this is still a good gross margin that allows companies like Zendesk to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.
+That means that for every $1 in revenue the company had $0.80 left to spend on developing new products, marketing & sales and the general administrative overhead.
+Significantly up from the last quarter, this is a great gross margin, that allows companies like Zendesk to fund large investments in product and sales during periods of rapid growth and be profitable when they reach maturity.

 Cash Is King

 If you follow StockStory for a while, you know that we put an emphasis on cash flow.
 Why, you ask?
 We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Zendesk's free cash flow came in at $40.7 million in Q2, up 94.7% year on year.
+Zendesk's free cash flow came in at $25.4 million in Q3, down 61.1% year on year.

-Zendesk has generated $135.2 million in free cash flow over the last twelve months, a solid 8.9% of revenues.
-This strong FCF margin is a result of Zendesk asset lite business model and provides it plenty of cash to invest in the business.
+Zendesk has generated $95.2 million in free cash flow over the last twelve months, a decent 5.99% of revenues.
+This FCF margin is a result of Zendesk asset lite business model, and provides it with optionality and decent amount of cash to invest in the business.

-With a market capitalization of $9.23 billion Zendesk is among smaller companies, but its more than $1.15 billion in cash and positive free cash flow over the last twelve months give us confidence that Zendesk has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $9.41 billion Zendesk is among smaller companies, but its more than $1.33 billion in cash and positive free cash flow over the last twelve months put it in a very strong position to invest in growth.

 Is Now The Time?

-When considering Zendesk, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
+Zendesk may have had a bad quarter, but investors should also consider its valuation and business qualities, when assessing the investment opportunity.
 We think Zendesk is a solid business.
-Its revenue growth has been strong.
+We would expect growth rates to moderate from here, but its revenue growth has been solid, over the last two years.
 On top of that, its impressive gross margins are indicative of excellent business economics, and its strong free cash flow generation gives it re-investment options.

-Zendesk has agreed to be acquired by a group of buyout firms led by Hellman & Friedman and Permira in an all-cash transaction that values Zendesk at approximately $10.2 billion.
+Zendesk will be acquired by a consortium led by Hellman & Friedman and Permira for $77.50 per share in cash

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.